 Could Europe Face an Energy Crisis if Niger Halts Uranium Mining for France?

-With coup plotters holding sway in Niger for just over a month, concerns have surged regarding the uninterrupted flow of uranium to global markets.
+With coup plotters holding sway in Niger for just over a month, concerns have surged regarding the uninterrupted flow of uranium to global markets The implications of any disruption in this supply chain are profound, given France's dependence on nuclear energy and its role as an electricity exporter to Europe

 To access unabridged article, please click on the source link below.